SARAN-S-S/Super-Market-Billing-System/README.md

-Supermarket Billing System
+Supermarket Billing and Management System

-Why This Project?

-The Supermarket Billing System is a basic yet essential project that helps in understanding key concepts of C++ programming, including file handling, object-oriented programming (OOP), and user interactions.
-This project was chosen because it provides a hands-on approach to learning practical programming skills while also implementing real-world functionalities like product management, billing, and administrative control.
+The Supermarket Billing and Management System is a console-based application developed in C++ with file handling for data storage.
+This project was chosen because it provides a hands-on approach to learning key programming concepts, including Object-Oriented Programming (OOP), file handling, and user interactions.
+It implements real-world functionalities like product management, billing, and administrative control.

+🔹 Why This Project?
+This project is a basic yet essential system that helps in understanding the fundamentals of C++ programming while also incorporating real-world applications.
+It serves as a foundation for learning and can be expanded with more functionalities in the future.

-Project Overview
+📌 Project Overview

-This project is a console-based application developed in C++ with file handling for data storage.
-It simulates a simple supermarket billing system where an admin can manage products and a buyer can view and purchase items.
+The Supermarket Billing System allows an admin to manage products and a buyer to purchase items.
+The system maintains product details using file handling, ensuring that the data is saved even after the program exits.

-Functionalities
+⚡ Functionalities

-1. Admin Functionalities
+🛠 Admin Functionalities

-Add Product: Admin can add new products with details like name, product ID, price, and quantity.
+Add Product – Add new products with details like name, product ID, price, and quantity.

-Edit Product: Update details of an existing product.
+Edit Product – Update details of an existing product.

-Remove Product: Delete a product from the inventory.
+Remove Product – Delete a product from the inventory.

-View Products: Display all available products with their details.
+View Products – Display all available products with their details.

-2. Buyer Functionalities
+🛒 Buyer Functionalities

-View Products: Buyers can see all the available products and their prices.
+View Products – See all available products and their prices.

-Purchase Products: Select products and quantities to generate a bill.
+Purchase Products – Select products and specify the quantity for purchase.

-Bill Calculation: Automatically calculates the total amount, including quantity-based pricing.
+Bill Calculation – Automatically calculates the total amount based on selected products.

-3. File Handling
+💾 File Handling

-All product details are stored in a file (database.txt), allowing data persistence even after the program closes.
+Data Persistence – Product details are stored in a file (database.txt) to retain inventory information even after the program closes.

-The system reads and writes product data from this file for inventory management.
+Efficient Management – The system reads and writes product data for inventory management.